The Code of Criminal Procedure is also called the criminal procedure code (CrPC). This code was enacted in 1973 and came into force on April 1, 1974.

 - The definition of the offence must get stated if it does not give any specific name.

-- The Act and section of the Act regarding the offence committed must be mentioned in the charge.
+- The Act and section of the Act regarding the offence committed must get mentioned in the charge.

 - The charge shall be written in the language of the Court.

-Section 125 of CrPC is the most controversial and discussed topic in India.
+Section 125 of the Criminal Procedure Code (CrPC) is India’s most controversial and discussed topic.
 The main essence of the provision is that any person who has sufficient means to maintain himself cannot deny maintenance to his wife, parents and children.

 Supreme Court in the case of Mohd.
 Ahmed Khan v Shah Bano Begum delivered a judgment favouring Shah Bano (Aggrieved Muslim married woman) by providing maintenance to her.